EleventhHour-Projects/.github/profile/README.md

 Some projects are polished, others are raw all are part of the learning process.

-## Philosophy

-- Build first, improve later
-- Learn by shipping real projects
-- Keep code simple and understandable
-- Deadlines push creativity, not shortcuts

-The name EleventhHour reflects how many ideas come together close to the deadline.

 ## Tech Stack

 There is no fixed tech stack.
 Repositories may include: